-The initial discussions centred on the extensive information and surveys that existed for the northwest Atlantic and how this allowed them to undertake analyses that were not possible in the Caribbean region.
-It was, however, clarified that, though there was a good bank of information in 2006, the early closures to protect the benthos were precautionary and based on only limited information within these areas derived mainly from their physical attributes (seamounts and knolls).
-It was mentioned that in Canada, the early information on coral and sponge distribution was acquired by interviewing fishermen to find out the extent of their fishing areas and where they believed corals and sponges may occur.
-The detailed survey work from the NEREIDA programme has been extremely valuable in confirming the NAFO closures, making adjustments to boundaries, and developing the important science base needed to implement the FAO deep-sea fisheries Guidelines.
-The importance of identifying the fishing footprint within the NAFO region was also stressed, as this allowed fishing to continue in previously fished areas with minimal or no changes to current practices, and then stricter measures involving exploratory fishing protocols to apply in areas that have not been subject to prior bottom fishing activities.
+The initial discussions centred on the extensive information and surveys that existed for the Northwest Atlantic and how this allowed NAFO to undertake analyses that were not possible in the Caribbean region.
+However, it was clarified that, although there had been a good bank of information in 2006, the early closures to protect the benthos had been precautionary and based on only limited information within these areas derived mainly from their physical attributes (seamounts and knolls).
+It was mentioned that, in Canada, the initial information on coral and sponge distribution had been acquired by interviewing fishers to find out the extent of their fishing areas and where they believed corals and sponges might occur.
+The detailed survey work from the NEREIDA programme has been extremely valuable in confirming the NAFO closures, making adjustments to boundaries, and developing the important science base needed to implement the FAO Deep-sea Fisheries Guidelines.
+The importance of identifying the fishing footprint within the NAFO region was also stressed, as this allowed fishing to continue in previously fished areas with minimal or no changes to current practices, and then stricter measures involving exploratory fishing protocols to apply in areas that had not been subject to prior bottom fishing activities.
 Exploratory fishing protocols also apply within existing fishing areas when an existing fishery changes gear or shows a significant increase in effort.
-NAFO is of the opinion that closures to bottom contact fishing gears are the best way to protect VMEs, but also note that careful use of the encounter protocols and exploratory fishing protocols provides an important supporting mechanism when detailed mapping is not available.
+In NAFO’s opinion, closures to bottom-contact fishing gear are the best way to protect VMEs, but it also notes that careful use of the encounter protocols and exploratory fishing protocols provide important supporting mechanisms where detailed mapping is not available.

 The choice of indicator species was discussed.
-It was noted that this was initially based on the FAO criteria and the examples provided in the FAO Deep-sea Fisheries Guidelines annex of the broad species groups and physical elements.
-Later, these have been refined by reviewing over 500 invertebrate taxa caught in research vessel surveys, and are now listed in the NAFO control and enforcement measures as VME indicator species and VME indicator elements.
-It is to be noted however, that the encounter protocols used by NAFO require only the reporting of the catch of VME indicator species above a threshold, and the thresholds levels are set for sea pens, other live corals, and sponges.
-So, even though NAFO has on-board identification guides for corals and sponges, the initial notification that a VME may be present is by using fairly large groupings.
-In other words, the initial reporting requirements required from commercial bottom fishing vessels are very simple.
+It was noted that this had initially been based on the FAO criteria and the examples provided in the FAO Deep-sea Fisheries Guidelines annex of the broad species groups and physical elements.
+Later, these have been refined by reviewing more than 500 invertebrate taxa caught in research vessel surveys, and these are now listed in NAFO’s control and enforcement measures as VME indicator species and VME indicator elements.
+However, the encounter protocols used by NAFO require only the reporting of the catch of VME indicator species above a threshold, and the threshold levels are set for sea pens, other live corals, and sponges.
+Thus, although NAFO has onboard identification guides for corals and sponges, the initial notification that a VME may be present is by using fairly large groupings.
+In other words, the initial reporting requirements required from commercial bottom-fishing vessels are very simple.

-It was also asked if closed areas were beneficial to the fishing industry.
-This question is very difficult to answer directly, as there are still so many unknowns about the advantages of healthy ecosystems.
-Dr. Kenchington reported that there is growing evidence that redfish larvae utilise sea pen fields.
-She further noted that some of these benthic habitats (sponge grounds for example) have increased abundance and number of invertebrate species compared with surrounding areas, and that all fish species eat invertebrates as juveniles and some continue to eat invertebrates as adults, even if they become piscivorous.
-Therefore these VME areas may be important for local fish productivity.
-Additionally, VMS information shows that bottom fishing can occur right up to the edge of a closure, indicating that there may be a positive spill-over effect from the closure.
+A question was also asked as to whether closed areas were beneficial to the fishing industry.
+This question is very difficult to answer directly, as there are still many unknowns about the advantages of healthy ecosystems.
+Dr Kenchington reported that there was growing evidence that redfish larvae utilize sea pen fields.
+She further noted that some of these benthic habitats (sponge grounds, for example) had increased abundance and number of invertebrate species compared with surrounding areas, and that all fish species ate invertebrates as juveniles and that some continued to eat invertebrates as adults, even if they became piscivorous.
+Therefore, these VME areas may be important for local fish productivity.
+In addition, VMS information shows that bottom fishing can occur right up to the edge of a closure, indicating that there may be a positive spillover effect from the closure.
 This in turn requires further investigations to better understand how bottom fishing activities on the edge of closures can affect organisms within the closure itself, for example, by sediment disturbance.